vulnsystem/www.gitcoins.io/docs/docusaurus.md

 <div className="content-banner">
   <p>
     Welcome to the very start of your Docusaurus journey!
-If you're looking for environment setup instructions, they've moved to [Docusaurus](https://docusaurus.io) their own section.
+If you're looking for environment setup instructions, they've moved to <a href="https://docusaurus.io">Docusaurus</a> their own section.
 Continue reading for an introduction to the documentation, api, showcase, and more!
   </p>
   <img className="content-banner-img" src="/docs/assets/docusaurus.svg" alt=" " />
 </div>